 Registered dietitian nutritionists work in a wide variety of employment settings, including health care, business and industry, public health, education, research, and private practice.

-Many work environments, particularly those in medical and health care settings, require that an individual be credentialed as a RDN.
+Many work environments, particularly those in medical and health care settings, require that an individual have the RDN credential.

 RDN's work in: